Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-AllanMachariaM/README.md

 - Document detailing the setup process with step-by-step instructions and screenshots where necessary.
 - A GitHub repository containing a sample project initialized with Git and any necessary configuration files (e.g., .gitignore).
 - A reflection on the challenges faced during setup and strategies employed to overcome them.
+Struggled with configuring their development environment correctly.
+But Usd Python’s Integrated Development Environment (IDE) on your PC.
+Compiler errors can be intimidating for newcomers but used Python’s built-in shell script which helps identify errors in a user-friendly way and pay attention to class detail-oriented and precise.
+Every word in your code matters, and errors can creep in easily

 #Submission:
 Submit your document and GitHub repository link through the designated platform or email to the instructor by the specified deadline.